 In courses or programs where participants learn and progress at their own pace, the sponsor should establish a standard number of contact hours based on an average number of hours required of several representative learners to complete the program.
-A sponsor desiring to introduce a new self-paced course might select a representative sample of the intended audience-the larger the audience the better-to complete the course.
-Note the illustration provided herein.
+A sponsor desiring to introduce a new self-paced course might select a representative sample of the intended audience - the larger the audience the better - to complete the course.
+Note the following illustration.

 Course A is an individually-paced home study program with a post-test.
-Interaction with the instructor is online through mail or phone.
-To arrive at an average time for program completion, five individuals are selected to complete a pilot program.
-Each pilot program participant represents the typical learner who will attend the learning event.
+Interaction with the instructor is online, through mail or phone.
+To arrive at an average time for completion of the program, five individuals are selected to complete a pilot program.
+Each participant in the pilot program represents the typical learner who will attend the learning event.
 Each participant records the actual amount of time spent completing the program.